 For more information on SIP trunking:

 SIP trunking ROI: Linking VoIP islands and more

 The ROI for SIP trunking goes beyond linking VoIP islands.
 It also presents additional cost-saving scenarios by bringing enterprises beyond the voice-centric IP PBX and reducing/eliminating the dependency on the PSTN.
 In this tip, learn about SIP trunking ROI, including bridging VoIP islands, telephone services, hardware, centralization and convergence as they relate to different business scenarios.

-trunks a no-brainer for VoIP rollouts
+SIP trunks a no-brainer for VoIP rollouts

 Learn what a Session Initiation Protocol (SIP) trunk is and how it can strengthen the value of your VoIP and unified communications deployments.

-are the benefits of SIP trunking over T1 trunking?
+What are the benefits of SIP trunking over T1 trunking?

 In this expert response, learn why SIP trunking is preferable to other implementations.